Nelson Sepúlveda Alancastro

 Inspiring a New Generation of Engineers

 The Michigan State University College of Engineering offered new summer camps for K-12 students in 2024.
-One pilot project was a Semiconductor Camp, which was run by Nelson Sepulveda, professor and interim chair of the MSU Department of Electrical and Computer Engineering.
+One pilot project was a Semiconductor Camp, which was run by Nelson Sepúlveda, professor and interim chair of the MSU Department of Electrical and Computer Engineering.

-Sepulveda named interim leader for ECE
+Sepúlveda named interim leader for ECE

-Nelson Sepulveda has been named interim chairperson of the Michigan State University Department of Electrical and Computer Engineering (ECE) beginning July 1, 2024.
+Nelson Sepúlveda has been named interim chairperson of the Michigan State University Department of Electrical and Computer Engineering (ECE) beginning July 1, 2024.

 Dean Leo Kempel leads historic effort to boost semiconductor education

 Monday marked an important day for semiconductor education at Michigan State University and economic development throughout the entire state.
+MSU College of Engineering Dean Leo Kempel and officials from the Michigan Economic Development Corporation, Lansing Community College and Fraunhofer USA shared groundbreaking investment news.

 Signing Day ceremony recognizes Michigander EV Scholars